Jim Runestad: Political career

 Runestad was an Oakland County Commissioner for three terms, as well as chairman of the Public Services Committee and Planning and Building Committee, before being elected in 2014 to the Michigan House of Representatives from 44th District, covering Highland, Milford, and Springfield, White Lake townships, and part of Waterford Township.
 He was reelected to the state House in 2016.

 Runestad was elected to the Michigan State Senate in November 2018.

 In the 2020 presidential election, Joe Biden defeated Donald Trump; Biden won by three percentage points in Michigan.
 Trump subsequently launched an effort to overturn the election result and remain in power.
 In January 2021, Runestad was one of 11 Republican Michigan state senators who promoted Trump's false claims of fraud in the 2020 election; in a letter sent to Congress on January 6, 2021, ahead of the formal counting of the electoral votes, Runestad and the other members of the group baselessly suggested that there were "credible allegations of election-related concerns surrounding fraud and irregularities."

-Although being one of the most conservative state senators, Runestad has shown libertarian views, In 2021 and 2022, in the aftermath of the murder of George Floyd and killing of Patrick Lyoya, Runestad sponsored a bill (SB 478) to ban the police use of chokeholds unless the person subdued "posed an immediate threat to the life of the law enforcement officer or another individual."
+Although one of the most conservative state senators, Runestad has shown libertarian views.
+In 2021 and 2022, in the aftermath of the murder of George Floyd and killing of Patrick Lyoya, Runestad sponsored a bill (SB 478) to ban the police use of chokeholds unless the person subdued "posed an immediate threat to the life of the law enforcement officer or another individual."
 However, Runestad voiced opposition to some other police reform proposals, which he suggested unduly constrained police.

 In March 2022, Runestad supported a Republican-sponsored non-binding resolution that symbolically called for increasing fossil fuel (oil and gas) extraction and the continuing operations of Enbridge Line 5 under Michigan's Straits of Mackinac.
 Runestad criticized renewable energy supported by Democrats and climate-change activists.
 The resolution passed 22-14 along party lines.

 In the 2022 election, due to redistricting, Runestad was elected to the Michigan Senate from the 23rd district.

 in 2023, Runestad attempted to defeat legislation that would protect LGBT citizens from discrimination; his attempt failed.
 In 2024, he voted against a bill that would allow Michigan citizens to choose a “non-binary” option on their driver’s license.

 Runestad opposes “last-minute” legislation by “lame duck” legislative bodies.

 In 2023, Runestad was the lone vote in the Michigan Senate against recognizing Juneteenth as a Michigan state holiday to celebrate the end of slavery in the US.